Favorite T.I. Games in Air Force BMT

 Surviving Air Force Basic Training

-With any luck, you'll have arrived at Air Force Basic Military Training (AFBMT) in the evening or the night, and this "first day" won't last very long.
-Depending on how much time the T.I. has to kill before lights out, you may wind up learning some fun new games like fire drill.
+With any luck, you will have arrived at Air Force Basic Military Training (AFBMT) in the evening or the night, and this "first day" won't last very long.
+Depending on how much time the Military Training Instructor (T.I. for short) has to kill before lights out, you may wind up learning some fun new games like fire drill.
 This exciting leisure activity is a great time-killer.
 It involves testing your ability to quickly carry your bags (aren't you glad you packed light?) from the drill pad to your bunk, then quickly back down to the drill pad again, lining up in formation.

 Another favorite game that T.I.'s like to play during that first meeting, is "Reporting Statement."
 This is where everyone gets to stand in formation, holding their civilian luggage, bellowing out the reporting statement, until everyone gets it right (to the T.I.'s satisfaction, not yours). " Sir, Ma'am, Trainee Jones Reports as Ordered! " It's common for new trainees to want to put sir or ma'am at the end of the reporting statement.
 Don't do this.
 The reporting statement is " Sir (or Ma'am), Trainee Jones Reports, as Ordered!, " not " Sir, Trainee Jones Reports as Ordered, Sir!, " nor is it " Trainee Jones Reports, as Ordered, Ma'am!

 " (Note: You are not yet an airman, you are a trainee.)

 My good friend, Pete Tabury explains another favorite T.I.
 Game: